 You may have seen baby feeders, whether mesh or silicone, in your local store and wondered what they are for.
-Well, they are one of the best tools for feeding foods to baby in a safe way—and they are a great tool for teething babies and toddlers.
+Well, they are a great tool for feeding babies and toddlers—and are especially awesome for teething relief.
 There are many on the market though, so today I’m sharing the best of the best!

 A baby feeder is a little pouch with lots of holes in it that’s attached to a handle that makes it easy for baby to hold.
 The idea is that the holes allow some of the flavor and texture of the food to come out, but baby won’t have to handle larger pieces of food so you have less to worry about when it comes to choking risks.

 They don’t allow babies to have the full texture experience of the food—since the texture is just the mesh of the feeder—so you don’t want to use them for every meal or even most meals.
 But they can be a handy tool to have in the mix.
 And they are a great way to offer cold teething relief!

 Many people like to use baby feeders to offer fruit, either fresh or frozen, since the product makes it really easy for baby to suck on and explore the flavor of fruit in a safe way.